ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-use-search.dotnet.markdown

 {CODE-TAB-BLOCK/}
 {CODE-TABS/}

-{NOTE In order to search using static index you have to indicate that indexed fields supports full-text search in the index definition /}
+{NOTE To leverage the searching capabilities with the usage of static indexes, please remember to enable full-text search in field settings of the index definition. /}

 ## Related articles